Motorcycle Accident Lawyer in Brandon, Florida

 If your loved one was killed in a motorcycle accident, you may file a wrongful death lawsuit.
 Although it cannot erase the trauma you’ve suffered, bringing a wrongful death claim may generate the funds necessary to maintain the financial security of the surviving family members.
 The compensation will be based on the circumstances of the accident.

 Florida law is specific in who can file a wrongful death claim.
 Unlike other motorcycle accident injuries, a wrongful death case is one where the person who suffered the personal injury in the accident cannot initiate a lawsuit.
 Instead, it is up to the administrator of that person’s estate to file a lawsuit that could benefit the loved ones of the person who died.

-If your loved one died in a motorcycle accident, you also have the right to hire a seasoned Brandon motorcycle accident lawyer at The Golden Law Group to represent you when you bring a wrongful death lawsuit against the liable party.
+If your loved one died in a motorcycle accident, you also have the right to hire a seasoned Brandon motorcycle accident lawyer at Golden Injury Attorneys to represent you when you bring a wrongful death lawsuit against the liable party.